-The three final degree sessions will be communicated by beginning of each academic year and published online on the unibz.it webpage under Info for current students > Study Guide > Graduation > Design and Art > Master Final Exam.
-Before each degree session, timelines and the list of nominated supervisors will be communicated via E-Mail and published under Info for current students > Study Guide > Graduation > Design and Art > Master Final Exam.
+The three final degree sessions will be communicated by beginning of each academic year and published online in the Study Guide under www.unibz.it > Services > Info for current students > Study Guide >Graduation > Design and Art > Master Final exam.
+Before each degree session, timelines and the list of nominated supervisors will be communicated via E-Mail and published in the Study guide.